 - Avoid the tap water.

-- Stay connected with a Telcel SIM card.
+- Stay connected with a SIM card or eSIM.

 1Don’t stress out because of safety concerns

-Mexico has an awful reputation on media, from drug cartel violence to missing women in the metro.
-Not to say these things don’t exist.
+Mexico has an awful reputation in the media, from drug cartel violence to petty crime in cities.
+These things exist, and I won’t pretend otherwise.

-However, most of these things happen in areas that you’re unlikely to visit.
+However, most incidents happen in areas you’re unlikely to visit as a tourist.
 This is true even inside the cities.
-In Mexico City, the central areas are safe and most of the crime is concentrated in the suburbs.
+In Mexico City, the central areas are safe and most crime is concentrated in outer suburbs.
 If you follow these safety tips in CDMX, you’ll be fine.

 Mexico is in general very safe, with very welcoming people.

-Remember roughly 40 MILLIONS of people visit Mexico every year and violence against tourists is rare.
-The main crime travelers may encounter is petty theft.
+Roughly 40 million tourists visit Mexico every year and violence against visitors is rare.
+The main thing to watch out for is petty theft.
 Be aware of your belongings at all times, particularly in crowded places.

 2Go cenote hopping

-I had never heard of cenotes before coming to Mexico and I learned that is so easy to become obsessed with them.
-Cenotes are cave-like sinkholes or natural swimming holes that can be found all across the Yucatán peninsula.
+I had never heard of cenotes before coming to Mexico, and within days I was completely obsessed.
+Cenotes are cave-like sinkholes or natural swimming holes found all across the Yucatán peninsula.

-The Mayas believed these were sacred portals to the underworld; while this may not be necessarily true, they feel indeed magical.
+The Mayas believed these were sacred portals to the underworld.
+That may not be literally true, but they feel genuinely magical.

 - Cenote Dos Ojos in Tulum